ELBE as a User Facility

 If necessary maintenance, urgent scientific or technical needs or operational faults of the facility lead to a delay of experiments or partial or complete loss of allocated access time, HZDR will attempt to reassign measurement time to affected Users.
 (Terms & Conditions of Access to the Research Infrastructues of HZDR).

-If a scheduled beamtime is being canceled upon the initiative of the user group for whatever reason, or if a beamtime cannot take place due to force majeure, the user group cannot claim any rescheduling of the lost beamtime.
+If a scheduled beamtime is canceled upon the initiative of the user group, or if a beamtime cannot take place due to force majeure, the user group cannot claim any rescheduling of the lost beamtime.
 Instead, it may choose among the following three options:

 • Resubmission of the proposal without revision and without a renewed evaluation.
 The rating is then preserved.